You bought a Raspberry Pi a few months or years ago and have no idea which model it is?

-The easiest way to find which Raspberry Pi you have, is to have Raspbian installed
+The easiest way to find which Raspberry Pi you have, is to have Raspberry Pi OS installed.

 For example, “cpuinfo” contains information about your processor, “meminfo” is for the RAM, etc.

-So, my first idea was to look for the exact CPU model and RAM quantity
+My first idea was to look for the exact CPU model and RAM quantity.

 But there is an easier way 🙂